dikoalf/GroqAI-Bot/README.md

 # GroqAI-Bot
-Simple GroqAI using Langchain that can handles user interactions and can also respond to PDF files.
+Simple chatbot using GrogAI with model Llama 3 and Langchain that can handles user interactions and can also respond to PDF files.